 6. Bench Companion

 Place a birdhouse near a garden bench for a picturesque spot.
 I love sitting on my bench, watching birds flit to and from the birdhouse nearby.
 It’s a perfect blend of relaxation and nature.
+You can find more inspiration in our garden bench decorating ideas.

 7. Vine Climb